Engineering

 Memory Scoping for Multi-User and Multi-Agent Systems

-A memory system that works correctly for a single user becomes a liability in production when scope is not managed carefully.
+A memory system that works correctly for a single user becomes a liability in production when the scope is not managed carefully.
 Mem0's architecture supports five scoping dimensions:

-• agent_id - Memory associated with a specific agent instance.
-Relevant when you have multiple specialized agents in the same deployment - a code review agent and a documentation agent might both interact with the same user but should maintain separate learned context.
+• agent_id: Memory associated with a specific agent instance.
+Relevant when you have multiple specialized agents in the same deployment - a code review agent and a documentation agent might both interact with the same user, but should maintain separate learned context.

-• run_id - Memory scoped to a single execution or pipeline run.
+• run_id(execution scope): Memory scoped to a single execution or pipeline run.
 Useful for batch processing where you need to track what happened in a specific run without polluting the user's persistent memory.

-• org_id - Organizational memory shared across all users and agents in a deployment.
+• org_id: Organizational memory shared across all users and agents in a deployment.
 The right scope for shared knowledge bases, company policies, or team-wide context that every agent instance should have access to.

 Scopes can be combined.
-A query with both user_id and org_id will retrieve memories specific to that user plus any org-level context that is relevant - a common pattern in enterprise deployments where agents need to blend personal context with company knowledge.
+A query with both user_id and org_id will retrieve memories specific to that user, plus any org-level context that is relevant - a common pattern in enterprise deployments where agents need to blend personal context with company knowledge.

 Getting scoping wrong creates two failure modes.
 Over-broad scoping bleeds memory between users or contaminates the org layer with individual user data.
 Under-broad scoping means the agent cannot access memories it should be using, which looks like poor retention even when the data is correctly stored.